Templeglantine: Amenities

 The village currently has a church, a school, a shop and post office, a pub, a community hall named Halla Inse Bán, the Devon Inn Hotel and a small housing estate called Ascaill Inse Bán.
 There are two playing pitches in the parish; Glantine F.C.'s pitch is located in the village, opposite the Devon Hotel.
 Templeglantine GAA's playing pitch is located just outside the village, at an area known locally as 'Dores Cross'.

 The village lies on the Great Southern Trail greenway.

+Transport

+Templeglantine is well connected by road, being on the N21 national primary road which is the main road between Limerick and Tralee.
+By road, the village is 53 km from the centre of Limerick city, and 47 km from Tralee.
+It is also on Bus Éireann routes 13 (which runs between Limerick and Tralee), and 14 (which runs between Limerick and Killarney).

 Sport

 Templeglantine GAA Club

 Templeglantine GAA Club (formed in 1898) is solely a Hurling club which currently competes at Junior A level in Limerick GAA.
 It currently plays in the West Limerick Junior A Hurling Championship.
 The club originally played as 'Templeglantine Owen Roes' or 'Eoin Ruas' at various times in the past.
 The club colours are Green & Gold hoops.
 The crest features the parish church, from which the village grew, the scenic Tullig Wood in the western end of the parish and the famous Barnagh Tunnel in the eastern side of the parish.

 The club's facilities include a playing pitch, clubhouse/dressing rooms, viewing stand and viewing bank and a team gymnasium.
 The playing pitch is due to be upgraded in 2016.
 The club does not field any Gaelic Football teams.

 The club has previously been amalgamated at Minor and U21 level with neighbours Tournafulla GAA as Allaughan Gaels (currently only joined at U21 level as of 2015).
 Allaughan Gaels won 3 West Limerick Minor titles in a row from 2009 to 2011, adding a County Minor B Hurling title in 2009.
 They also won West U21 A Hurling titles in 2009, 2011 and 2013.

 Templeglantine GAA have won County Limerick Junior Hurling titles in 1937, 1993, 2007 and 2013.
 The club reached the Munster Junior B Hurling Championship Final in February 2014, drawing with Holycross/Ballycahill of Tipperary in the final played at 'The Bog Garden' in Rathkeale.
 Holycross/Ballycahill subsequently defeated Templeglantine in the All-Ireland Junior B Hurling Final Replay at Raheenagh in March 2014.